jonasoesch/p9/5-implementation.md

 # Implementation {#sec:implementation}

-To quickly create narrative visualizations and animated transitions for the experiment presented in the previous chaper, we have built a visualization tool that would simplify this task.
+To quickly create narrative visualizations and animated transitions for the experiment presented in the previous chapter, we have built a visualization tool that would simplify this task.
 The implementation builds on the concept of *characters* introduced in section [-@sec:our-model].
 The following sections discuss how this contributes a new way of configuring animated transitions in visualization tools and give an overview of the implementation.

 ## Requirements {#sec:requirements}